If you’re a small business owner, you may be wondering, “What’s my business really worth?”

 - Does it have a strong performance history?
 This is one of the first areas a prospective buyer is going to examine.
 This can have a significant impact on the worth of your business.
 Important areas to consider include how long a strong performance has been sustained, or whether your business has experienced an upward trajectory in performance.

 - How does your business compare to its competitors?
 It’s important to note your competitors are those that offer a similar product or service.
 However, other factors can be considered as well, such as location, size and similar buyer personas.

 Owners must dig deep to unlock the true value because in the grand scheme of things it is not what the owner thinks the business is worth, but what someone is willing to pay for the business that matters.

 When considering the worth of your business, one of the most important questions you should ask yourself is: What role do you play in the value?

 In other words, if you were to leave the business, how well would it function?
 If the answer is “not so well,” you may have a serious problem when it comes to business valuation.
 You see, a prospective buyer is going to view YOU as what is worth a high value ...
 NOT your business.

 Businesses that are dependent upon their owners for success do not tend to be valued as greatly as those that can run themselves.
 That’s because when you leave, so does the knowledge of how to effectively operate your company.

 This is why preparing your business for sale is so important in order to get top dollar.
 As you are making preparations, begin delegating your tasks to trusted employees and managers so that you can show a prospective buyer that you’re leaving the company in good hands.

-You must also focus on growing the key drivers of your business and invest in sales, marketing and business infrastructure if necessary based on those drivers.
+Whether you want to grow your business or sell your business, you must focus on growing the key drivers of your company and invest in sales, marketing and business infrastructure if necessary.

 The bottom line for business owners planning on listing their businesses in the near future is that it is vital that the process begins now.